 Module: cli

 The CLI is basically documented everywhere else.
-It takes 5 subcommands: * fetch: Connect to a bunch of servers and fetch toots * analyse: Read the files we stored from fetch and analyse them * post: Post the results on Mastodon * graph: Draw a histogram diagram * wordcloud: Draw a word cloud diagram
+It takes the following subcommands: * fetch: Connect to a bunch of servers and fetch toots * analyse: Read the files we stored from fetch and analyse them.
+Store results in JSON files for later use * post: Read the analysis files, post the results on Mastodon * graph: Draw a histogram diagram of activity during the event * wordcloud: Draw a word cloud diagram of words used during the event * init: Interactively ask you for answers to some questions so you can get an INI file started * graphs: Just a convenience command that will call graph and then wordcloud in a single run.

 Debugging